How to Display Baby Clothes at a Baby Shower

-Paint closet in a well-ventilated area and protect all surfaces with plastic coverings.
+Paint the closet in a well-ventilated area and protect all surfaces with plastic coverings.
 Here, I used spray paint acceptable for use on paper.
-This required many coats and I used 4 cans of spray paint.
-I would suggest either using a primer for use on paper (read labels!) then spray paint or buy a small can of paint and use a 2" or 2.5" brush.
+This required many coats, and I used four cans of spray paint.
+I would suggest either using a primer for use on paper (read labels!) and then spray paint or buying a small can of paint and using a 2" or 2.5" brush.

-If using paint and brush: keep coats thin and even. use brush to catch any drips.
+If using paint and brush, keep coats thin and even.
+Use the brush to catch any drips.